Cassie07/PathOmics/README.md

 <b> Our Paper </b> [[Link](https://rdcu.be/dnwKf)]

 ### <b> [New Update!!!]
-We updated the [paper list](https://github.com/Cassie07/PathOmics#literature-reviews-of-pathology-and-genomics-multimodal-analysis-approaches-in-healthcare) of pathology-and-genomics multimodal analysis approaches in healthcare at the end of this repo. <b>
+We updated the [paper list](https://github.com/Cassie07/PathOmics#literature-reviews-of-pathology-and-genomics-multimodal-analysis-approaches-in-healthcare) of pathology-and-genomics multimodal analysis approaches in healthcare at the end of this repo. </b>

 ## Workflow overview of the PathOmics
 <p align="center">